bochaco/react-qr-svg/README.md

     level: 'L', // QR Error correction level
     bgColor: '#FFFFFF', // Color of the bright squares
-    fgColor: '#5b91cc', // Color of the dark squares
+    fgColor: '#5b91cc', // Color of the dark squares logoColor = '#5b91cc', // Color of the SAFE Network logo }
-}
 ```